 Visit My Mosque day is a national initiative facilitated by the Muslim Council of Britain encouraging 250+ mosques across the UK to hold open days to welcome in their neighbours from all faiths and none and build bridges across communities.

 Whilst mosque open days in Britain have been taking place for decades, Visit My Mosque enables mosques to be a part of a nationwide event where mosques across England, Scotland, Wales and Northern Ireland are able to open their door together on the same day.

 As a national initiative, #VisitMyMosque was first conceived in February 2015 with about 20 mosques taking part in holding an open day on the same day.
-Due to popular demand the initiative has grown to over 200 mosques now taking part, with MPs and other senior politicians taking parts too, including the Prime Minister, Leader of the Opposition and the Mayor of London all taking part by visiting their local mosques in 2018.
+Due to popular demand the initiative has grown to over 200 mosques now taking part, with MPs and other senior politicians taking parts too, including the Prime Minister, Leader of the Opposition and the Mayor of London visiting their local mosques.

 No! – Many mosques organise open days regularly throughout the year and also have events where people of other faiths and none are welcome to attend.
 Further to this, interfaith work is very important and many Muslim communities are very active in interfaith work, making regularly make visits to their local churches and synagogues and other places of worship, forming relationships with their congregations and maintaining those relationships throughout the year through regular events.
 However, Visit My Mosque day is a national day where mosques across the UK time their open days to be on the same day of the year.